learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

     * negative lookbehind `(?<!`
 * One way to remember is that **behind** uses `<` and **negative** uses `!` instead of `=`

-The string matched by lookarounds are like word boundaries and anchors, do not constitute as part of matched string
+The string matched by lookarounds are like word boundaries and anchors, do not constitute as part of matched string.
+They are termed as **zero-width patterns**

 * positive lookbehind `(?<=`